Detection Settings

 |

-[appears only if the Warn or Block mode is selected above] |
+[appears only if the Warn or Block "file detection mode" is selected above] |

 When a user downloads a password-protected file, the user will be asked for the password to enable the file to be scanned.